“The LORD comforts His people and will have compassion on His afflicted ones.” (Isaiah 49:13)

 Holocaust Survivors in Israel

-Many of them were children during the Second World War.
-They experienced persecution, deportation, selection, forced labor, hunger, torture and the loss of families.
+They were children during the Second World War, who experienced persecution, deportation, selection, forced labor, hunger, torture and the loss of families.

-Following the war, they came to Israel and tried to live normal lives.
-Not all were able.
+Following the war, they came to Israel IN FULFILLMENT OF BIBLICAL PROPHECY (Ezekiel chapter 37’s vision of Dry Bones), and tried to live normal lives.
+However, not all were able to.

-For many, even more than 60 years after the war, the emotional scars are unmistakable.
+For many, even 70 years after the war, the emotional scars are unmistakable.

 A significant number of survivors still suffer the effects of the trauma they experienced during the Holocaust.